Mama June Weight-Loss Pictures: June’s 300-LB Weight Loss Finally Shown In Full

 June Shannon has been putting her weight-loss journey on display for all of America to see, with her efforts to lose weight chronicled in a seven-part reality series on WEtv titled Mama June: From Not to Hot.
 The big reveal of Mama June’s weight loss has been drawn out over the length of the series, with viewers seeing only a bit at a time.

 But viewers will now be able to see the end-result of Mama June’s weight loss, revealed in the Friday, March 31, episode of Mama June: From Not to Hot.
-Previews of the episode — the final one in the series — showed Mama June undergoing surgery to remove loose skin after she had dropped more than 100 pounds, and finally revealing her weight loss to family members after her surgery.
+Previews of the episode — the final one in the series — showed Mama June undergoing surgery to remove loose skin after she had dropped more than 100 pounds and finally revealing her weight loss to family members after her surgery.

 “Today’s the big day.
 Mama’s been gone for three weeks and she’s coming home from California,” her daughter, Alana “Honey Boo Boo” Thompson, said in a preview of the episode (via People magazine).
 “They wouldn’t let her come home until they could make sure that she wouldn’t have no nerve damage.”